 Smart speakers have evolved from simply playing music or answering questions on command; they are now capable of performing a multitude of roles in your home proving to be indispensable to many households.
-Google Assistant and Amazon’s Alex – the brains behind many smart speakers – are becoming used in increasingly sophisticated and diverse ways.
+Google Assistant and Amazon’s Alexa – the brains behind many smart speakers – are becoming used in increasingly sophisticated and diverse ways.
 Some of the latest innovations relate to healthcare; here are 5 conditions your speaker may soon be able to detect – possibly saving your life.

 5 Ways Smart Speakers Might Save You and How It Works: